nielsbasjes/sunspec-device/README.md

 I'm publishing this under the Apache 2.0 license because I believe this can be part of making this planet a bit more in control of the energy consumption.
 I also believe that making this open for all to use is the best way to achieve this.

 But do not underestimate how much work went into this.
-From my first attempts to releasing the first version took be about 5 years of spending my spare time.
+From my first attempts to releasing the first version took me about 5 years of spending my spare time.

 So what I want to see in return is a little bit of gratitude from the people who use this.
 If you are a home user/hobbyist/small business then a simple star on the projects you use is enough for me.
 Seeing that people use and like the things I create is what I'm doing this for.